-One Canadian among 18 killed in Burkina Faso attack
+Two Canadians among 18 killed in Burkina Faso attack

-Burkina Faso’s Foreign Ministry says one Canadian is among 18 killed in a suspected extremist attack on a popular restaurant in the country.
+Foreign Affairs Minister Chrystia Freeland says two Canadians were among 18 people killed in a suspected extremist attack on a popular restaurant in Burkina Faso.

+The incident happened late Sunday when suspected Islamic extremists opened fire at a Turkish restaurant in the country’s capital.

+Freeland says “the heartfelt condolences of our government go out to the loved ones of those targeted and the victims of this tragic attack.”

+She says Canadian consular officials are working hard to provide assistance to the families of the victims.

-It says other foreigners killed include two Kuwaitis and one person each from France, Senegal, Nigeria, Lebanon and Turkey.
+Local authorities say other foreigners killed include two Kuwaitis and one person each from France, Senegal, Nigeria, Lebanon and Turkey.

-Suspected Islamic extremists opened fire at a Turkish restaurant in the West African country’s capital late Sunday.

 Seven Burkina Faso citizens were also killed and authorities said three other victims had not yet been identified.